EyeWise Vision Clinic

 3. Oral/Intravenous Medications

-Intravenous or oral anti-glaucoma medications might be prescribed to reduce high eye pressure, but these should not be used long-term due to the potential side effects on the body.
+For some patients, intravenous or oral anti-glaucoma medications may be used to lower high eye pressure.
+However, these medications are not recommended for long-term use due to potential side effects on the body.

 About Dr Christopher Khng